Arjun333washere/Arjun333washere/README.md

 </div>

-### <div align="center">I'm Rishav, a full-time full-stack freelance developer 👨‍💻 working remotely since 2013 🚀</div>
+### <div align="center">I'm Arjun S, a webdeveloper / aspiring web3 developer </div>

-- 🔭 I’m currently working on [Github Profilinator](https://github.com/rishavanand/github-profilinator)
+- 🔭 I’m currently working as a web3 intern in Smallcap.ai

-- 🌱 I’m currently learning Hyperledger and Kubernetes
+- 🌱 I’m currently learning Hyperledger and various blockchain .

-- ❓ Ask me about anything related to MERN stack and related technologies
+- ❓ Ask me about anything related to Python Django Stack and related technologies

-- ⚡ Fun fact: I use tabs over spaces
+- ⚡ Fun fact: I am trying to be soo good that one day i could be a indie hacker

 <br/>